kwabenasapong/openpldoc/manual/source/song_usage.rst

 Song Usage Tracking
 ===================

-OpenLP gives you the ability to track all the songs that are displayed.
-Every time a song is displayed it will be logged.
+OpenLP gives you the ability to track all the songs that are displayed live.
+Every time a song is displayed live it will be logged.
 This is useful for CCLI or any other church copyright license that may require tracking or for your own personal use to know what songs you previously used.

 Song Usage Tracking is listed under the menu item :menuselection:`Tools --> Song Usage Tracking`